 Navigating with Common Buttons, Icons, and Keystrokes

 All maintenance and data entry windows share the same set of buttons and keystrokes to help you navigate through data and perform common tasks.
-If you prefer to use the keyboard while you work, use the following keyboard equivalents.
+If you prefer to use the keyboard while you work, most buttons have keyboard equivalents.